 - Additional nights along the way (upon request)

 In case you would like to rent a bike from us, we can offer you a standard trekking bike, road-bike or an E-bike.
-All our bikes are equipped with a front bag with map holder and odometer.
-Additional panniers are bookable upon request.
+All our bikes are equipped with phone holder, odometer, rear bag, repair kit, and padlock.
+Panniers and helmets are bookable upon request.

 Sample models: Kalkhoff Endeavour 27, Wilier Cento 1 Hybrid, Kalkhoff Endeavour 27 5B.
 9G